highflyerDL/just-devops/journal.md

   - sudo gpasswd -a $USER docker
   - newgrp docker
 - [x] Ingest logs from containers to elasticsearch -> kibana visualization
-- [ ] Ingest K8s metrics to kibana
+- [x] Ingest K8s metrics to kibana
+  - There are different [Metricbeat modules](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-kubernetes.html) that can be used out-of-the-box with all the auto discovery to provide metrics from K8s
+  - Install [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/tree/v1.9.7) so we can get `state_` metrics (API server metrics).
+Make sure the version is compatible with K8s version, so that apiVersion will be correct
+  - Kibana also has Dashboard templates that are useful to start with e.g `[Metricbeat Kubernetes] Overview ECS`